Sam Hui

 Samuel Hui Koon-kit (born 6 September 1948) is a Hong Kong musician, singer, songwriter and actor.
 He is credited with popularising Cantopop both via the infusion of Western-style music and his usage of vernacular Cantonese rather than written vernacular Chinese in biting lyrics that addressed contemporary problems and concerns.
-Hui is considered by some to be the first major superstar of Cantopop, known as the God of Song.
-As an actor, he is well-known for portraying the main character "King Kong" in five installments of the Aces Go Places film series.
+Hui is considered by some to be the first major superstar of Cantopop, known as the God of Song and alternatively as the Canto-pop godfather and the Elvis Presley of Hong Kong.

+As an actor, he is well-known for portraying the main character "King Kong" in five instalments of the Aces Go Places film series.